-- $\bullet\,$ The skill premium has been rising in the US from 50% in 1980 to 90% now. - Policies which increase the supply of college educated labor would dampen the skill premium ("Race between Technology and Education", Goldin and Katz (2008).). - Existing literature often equates enrollment with graduation. - But almost half of the college enrollees in the US drop out. - It is important to understand how policy can affect graduation.
+- $\bullet\,$ The skill premium has been rising in the US from 50% in 1980 to 90% now. - The skill premium is determined by "the race between education and technology." - Krueger and Ludwig (2016) suggest college subsidies to increase enrollment. - But almost half of the college enrollees in the US drop out. - Current subsidies might increase dropout and be inefficient. - It is important to consider college subsidies targeting graduation.